ewmorr/neonectria_barcoding_012220/LULU_README.md

 LULU ASV filtering (Froslev et al. 2017, Nature Communications, 8(1), 1188).
 This is performed on files that were processed for read quality and ITS extracted.
-Files from separarte runs were then concatenated by sample and DADA2 ASV calling with `pool = T` was performed.
+Files from separate runs were then concatenated by sample and DADA2 ASV calling with `pool = T` was performed.

 for install `https://github.com/tobiasgf/lulu`